haiwen/seafile-docs-ko/deploy/deploy_with_apache.md

 ## Detailed explanation

-The picture at the end of this document may help you understand seafile server better: https://github.com/haiwen/seafile/wiki/Seafile-server-components-overview
+This may help you understand seafile server better: [Seafile Components](../overview/components.md)

 There are two components in Seafile server, Seahub and HttpServer.
 HttpServer only servers for raw file uploading/downloading, it listens on 8082.
 Seahub that serving all the other pages, is still listen on 8000.
 But under https, Seahub should listen as in fastcgi mode on 8000 (run as ./seahub.sh start-fastcgi).
 And as in fastcgi mode, when you visit  http://domain:8000 directly, it should return an error page.